Centre College Directory

 Randy is a graduate of Lincoln County High School and joined the Centre College Department of Public Safety as an office in 2001.
 Prior to working at Centre, Randy was a floor sub-contractor for 19 years.

-Michael Bradshaw joined Centre as associate professor of computer science in 2014, where he had been visiting assistant professor since 2005 in addition to being associate professor of computer science at Hanover College.
+Michael Bradshaw joined Centre as associate professor of computer science in 2014.
+He earlier served as visiting assistant professor at the College (2005-2007), followed by an appointment as associate professor of computer science at Hanover College (2007-2014).

-Bradshaw earned a B.A. in computer science and mathematics from Centre in 1999, and a master’s degree and Ph.D. in computer science from the University of Massachusetts Amherst.
+Bradshaw earned a B.A. in computer science and mathematics at Centre in 1999, in addition to a master’s degree and Ph.D. in computer science at the University of Massachusetts Amherst.